 - 1. In these submissions, reference to: - a.
 Act means the Liquor Control Act 1988; - b.
 Applicant means Key Creatures Pty Ltd; - c.
 Application means the application by the Applicant for the Licence in respect to the Premises; - d.
-ETP (Hours) means extended trading permit (ongoing hours) pursuant to s.60(4)(g) of the Act; - e.
-LGA means the City of Perth which is the local government authority which may intervene or make representations in these proceedings pursuant to section 69(7), Act; - f.
-Licence means tavern restricted licence pursuant to s.41(1)(c) of the Act; - g.
-Locality means the locality relevant to the Application as defined in these submissions; - h.
-Premises means the land and buildings which are the subject of the Licence located at Tenancy 1, Ground Floor, 9 The Esplanade, Perth, WA; - i.
-Regulations means the Liquor Control Regulations 1989; - j.
-RSA means the responsible service of alcohol; and - k.
+LGA means the City of Perth which is the local government authority which may intervene or make representations in these proceedings pursuant to section 69(7), Act; - e.
+Licence means tavern restricted licence pursuant to s.41(1)(c) of the Act; - f.
+Locality means the locality relevant to the Application as defined in these submissions; - g.
+Premises means the land and buildings which are the subject of the Licence located at Tenancy 1, Ground Floor, 9 The Esplanade, Perth, WA; - h.
+Regulations means the Liquor Control Regulations 1989; - i.
+RSA means the responsible service of alcohol; and - j.
 Venue means the business proposed to operate under the Licence and trade under the name 'Little Creatures Elizabeth Quay'.